jhbell/jhbell.github.io/blog/_posts/2018-02-07-game-development-update-3.md

      style="width: 800; margin: 0 auto; display: block;" />

-Our design attempts to take the linear progression of the game, getting 3 abilities one after the other, and lay it out over an area that can also be used for sandbox play.
+Our design attempts to take the linear progression of the game, getting 3 abilities one after the other, and lays it out over an area that can also be used for sandbox play.
+The "mountain entrance" will be the entry point to the final level of the game.
+We have decided that the sandbox/tutorial area will be great as an MVP, so we will design the final challenges that will go into the mountain later.
 For this week, we are still using a demo map that we created during the game jam.
-Now that we have a design for the actual game's map, we will probably get started building it in our next sprint.
+Now that we have a design for the actual game's map, we will likely get started building it in our next sprint.

 # What's Next